OliverSieweke/oliversieweke/content/javascript/inheritance/constructors.md

 ### Explicitly Returning Objects

 Explicitly returning objects from constructor functions is discouraged.
 Indeed the benefit of constructor functions mainly lies in the fact that they automatically set up inheritance for newly created instances.
-This feature is lost by explicitly returning objects - in those case it may often be more appropriate and less confusing to use straight [factory functions]().
+This feature is lost by explicitly returning objects - in those cases it may often be more appropriate and less confusing to use straight [factory functions]().

 ### Use Case for the `constructor` Property